murtaza-u/infra/README.md

-# Homelab on a Shoestring
+# Infrastructure as Code - Using NixOS + FluxCD

+*This README is a WIP*